SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 # Attaching Input Events

-In this example we are using the "input" type to demonstrate how we can enable a button when we type something in the input field.
+In this example, we use the "input" type to demonstrate how we can enable a button when we type something in the input field.

-The button is **desabled** by default in the HTML.
-As soon as we type anyting in the input field the button will be **enabled** because of the following line of code in the handler function `button.setAttribute('disabled', 'false');`.
+By default, the button is **disabled** in the HTML.

+As soon as we type anything in the input field, the button will be **enabled** because of the following line of code in the handler function: `button.setAttribute('disabled', 'false');`.

 ```js
 const inputField = document.getElementsByTagName('input')[0];